sufayanm/Fourier_beamforming/README.md

 This repository contains a MATLAB implementation of the image reconstruction methods used in:

-S. Mulani, M. S. Ziksari, A. Austeng, and S. P. Näsholm, **“Delay-and-Sum Consistent Wavenumber Algorithm,”** IEEE Transactions on Ultrasonics, 2026 (under review).
+S. Mulani, M. S. Ziksari, A. Austeng and S. P. Näsholm, **"Delay-and-Sum Consistent Wavenumber Algorithm,"** IEEE Transactions on Ultrasonics, 2026, doi: 10.1109/TUSON.2026.3667456.

 ---